llajas/xInput-Switch/xInput2Serial/README.md

   to prevent the firmware failsafe from closing the input when no user commands are issued.
 - **Window title binding:** Only streams packets when a specified window is active (requires `pywin32`).
 - **Auto-detection:** Finds and connects to the first available COM or HIDAPI port and Xbox controller.
+- **DualShock 4 support:** Read inputs from a connected DS4 via HIDAPI.
 - **Manual selection:** Specify COM or HID port and controller slot on the command line.
 - **Native XInput backend:** Uses `ctypes` to call the Windows XInput API directly—no SDL or other frameworks required.
 - **Failsafe support:** If the controller disconnects, or the serial link breaks, the Switch will pause or return to the HOME menu per built-in firmware logic.